 Here at Saginaw UMC, we seek to follow the teachings of Christ by bringing food to the hungry, water to the thirsty, clothing to the naked, comfort to the sick, and hospitality to the stranger.
 Look below to learn more about the ministries that bring God's love into those areas of need.

 These servants greet those who come to worship each Sunday with the welcome of Christ.
-To learn more, contact coordinator Shirley Stevens.
+To learn more, contact coordinator Shirley Stephens